torcolvin/couchbase-lite-wiki/Replication-Lifecycle.md

 ## Notes on "Offline"

-**DISCLAIMER:** The Offline state has not been implemented yet.
-See [issue #98](https://github.com/couchbase/couchbase-lite-core/issues/98).

-There are quite a few causes behind the offline state:
+There are quite a few causes behind the Offline state:

 1. Device is in "airplane mode", networking switched off
 2. Out of range of WiFi and/or cell signal